 March 01, 2021

-As of February 27, there are now three COVID-19 vaccines that have received emergency use authorization (EUA) from the Food and Drug Administration (FDA) for use in the United States.
-Each vaccine is a little different, but they all have the same goal of protecting you from COVID-19.
+There are three COVID-19 vaccines available, each vaccine is a little different, but they all have the same goal of protecting you from severe illness as a result of COVID-19.

 Daniel Varga, M.D., chief physician executive at Hackensack Meridian Health shares some key differences and what you should consider when getting the COVID vaccine.